Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 Download the site environmental data from the file:
 'Final.daily.data.csv'
 Import the file as a 'text (base)' and specify the first row as headings.
-If the file is NOT imported as a 'text(file)' the functions may have problems recognising field names.
+If the file is NOT imported as a 'text(base)' the functions may have problems recognising field names.

 Using the 'Example simulation-sugar beet.R' run each line of code to run the simulation.